rdiaz02/Adios_Mendeley/README.md

 each machine running Zotero writes its own `zotero-$HOSTNAME.bib` file).
 But we want to modify this file, so it is easier to use in the tablets and with Emacs.
-We want BiBTeX files without the JabRef group structure and with easier to use file paths (easier to open from Emacs and the tablets).
+We want BiBTeX files without the JabRef group structure for Library and RefMaster (we leave it if using Erathostenes) and with easier to use file paths (easier to open from Emacs and the tablets).
 This I do with the sed scripts **sed-helm-tablets.sh**.